-Common Read programming, including panels and discussions, will begin during Orientation and continue throughout the year, said Alicia Erwin, assistant dean of students and director of student programs.
+Common Read programming, including panels and discussions, will begin during Orientation and continue throughout the year, said Alicia Erwin, assistant dean of students and director of student involvement.

 “The themes of the Common Read are woven throughout Orientation,” Erwin said.
 “Those discussions are really the first intellectual dialogues around a common source our first-year students have as members of the Mount Holyoke community.
 We want them to engage in challenging discourse and begin learning how to express themselves and their ideas in a shared space.
 Ultimately we want them to begin building community.”